GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 required:
   # Required properties...
 x-google-marketplace:
-  istioCompatible: True # or False
+  istio:
+    isSupported: True
 ```

+---

+### isSupported

+This boolean property receives a True value if the application is compatible with Istio, and False otherwise.
-If `istioCompatible` is not present, it is assumed that it is unknown whether the app is compatible with Istio or not.
+If `isSupported` is not present, it is assumed that it is unknown whether the app supports Istio or not.

 ---